 \section{Introduction}

-With the improvement of smartphones' processing power and storage capacity, smartphones have become an indispensable tool in our daily life.
-Smartphone users usually store a large amount of sensitive personal information and privacy information on their smartphones.
-Therefore, the leakage of personal privacy information on smartphones has aroused more and more people's concerns.
-Once personal privacy information is leaked, it will have a major negative impact on individuals and the public.
+With the improvement of smartphones' processing power and storage capacity, smartphones have become an indispensable tool in our daily lives.
+Users usually store a large amount of sensitive personal information and privacy information on their smartphones.
+Therefore, the leakage of personal privacy information on smartphones has aroused more and more people’s concerns.
+Once personal privacy information is leaked, it could have a major negative impact on individuals and the public.
 To prevent the personal privacy information on the smartphone from being accessed and obtained by unauthorized users, an authentication method that can effectively authenticate users who access the smartphone becomes more critical.
-Although the current authentication methods can perform identity authentication when the user accesses the smartphone, such as PIN-based passwords, graphical passwords, fingerprint recognition, and face recognition, they only perform one-time authentication when smartphone users log in.
-Once the illegal user controls the smartphone after the smartphone is authenticated, privacy information is accessible and available until the smartphone is log out.
-Therefore, there is a great need for an authentication method to authenticate smartphone users throughout the session to enhance smartphone security.
+Although the current authentication methods can perform identity authentication when the user accesses the smartphone, such as personal identification number (PIN), passwords, graphical passwords, fingerprint recognition, and face recognition, they only perform one-time authentication when smartphone users log in.
+Once an unauthorized user controls the smartphone after the smartphone is authenticated, privacy information is accessible and available until the smartphone logs out.
+Therefore, there is a great need for an authentication method that can continuously authenticate smartphone users throughout their session to enhance security.

-Among various solutions, behavioral biometrics-based continuous authentication is a promising solution.
-It utilizes sensory data from built-in smartphone sensors to authenticate smartphone users, which can measure users' behavioral patterns when interacting with smartphones.
+Among various solutions, behavioral biometrics-based continuous authentication stands out as a promising solution.
+It utilizes sensory data from built-in smartphone sensors to authenticate smartphone users, measuring their behavioral patterns during interaction with the device.
 Compared with typical one-time authentication methods, continuous authentication based on behavioral biometrics has the following advantages: 1) no additional hardware support is required to obtain biometric data that can represent user's behavioral patterns; 2) the acquisition of sensor data does not require root access privilege; 3) smartphone user does not need to participate in the authentication process; 4) it can authenticate the user's identity throughout the session.